akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 related: manage-your-attributes
 ---

-You might need to identify products in the PIM for various reasons: Search for a specific product, update one or more products, or even synchronize product data with other systems.
+You might need to identify products in the PIM for various reasons: search for a specific product, update one or more products, or even synchronize product data with other systems.

 # How to identify a product?